splinesreticulating/WellSaid/README.md

 ### iOS Home Screen Icons (and HTTPS Gotchas)

-To make your WellSaid app look great when saved to your iPhone's Home Screen, iOS requires a **valid HTTPS certificate**:
+To make your WellSaid app look great when saved to your iPhone's Home Screen, iOS requires a **valid HTTPS certificate**.
+This step is optional—if you just want to run the app locally in a browser, you can skip it and use plain HTTP.

 1. **Install mkcert (if not already installed)**